 Why Did Rock Music Decline and Can It Make a Comeback?

-Now, pop radio has radically changed again and pop rock has made a comeback.
-Electro-rock band Imagine Dragons and pop punk band Fallout Boy are enjoying success on both alternative and pop radio.
-Indie, folk, and country inspired music are enjoying pop success as are R&B and funk.
+Pop radio radically changed again in 2013 and pop rock made a comeback.
+Electro-rock band Imagine Dragons and pop punk band Fallout Boy enjoyed success on both alternative and pop radio.
+Indie, folk, and country inspired music achieved pop success as did R&B and funk.

 With pop radio embracing more diverse forms of music including pop rock and electro-rock, is there a chance for the guitar driven rock similar to what was popular in the 60's and 70's to make a comeback as well?

 Simplistic Arguments for the Decline of Rock

 These are samples of responses from a forum that asked the question of why rock music is in decline.

 "Music for youth is now about the packaging and the presentation-not the music."

 "Today's 'stars' are nothing more than video created characters that rely too much on flashing lights, back up dancers, video editing to make them look like they're actually singing and much much more."

 "its all about making lots of money now"

 Except image has always been important in music.
 Rock legends like The Beatles and Elvis Presley were very well packaged.
 Bands from decades ago like The Osmonds and The Monkees were as much video characters as musicians.
 The music industry has always been about making money and finding the next big star.
 Some people like to blame MTV and the rise of the music video.
 But rock survived well into the late nineties, more than a decade after MTV's arrival.